 In most cases, the Stainless Steel Temperature Probe will never need to be calibrated.
 It is calibrated extremely well before it ships.
 However, if the need arises to calibrate the sensor, and you are using Logger Pro 3.3 or newer, the sensor can be custom-calibrated.
-Note this can only be done on computers, and can not be done from our other software (calculators, LabQuest in stand-alone mode, etc.)
+Note this can only be done on computers, and can not be done from our other software (calculators, LabQuest App, etc.)

 The process of calibrating a stainless steel temperature probes connected to LabPro and Logger Pro is different than the process for most other sensors.
 One reason is that this probe uses a thermistor, which has a non-linear response and you need to calibrate it at three different temperatures.

 You will need three containers of water at three different temperatures and a thermometer.